hastexo/hastexo-xblock/README.md

 day).

 Course authors can fully define and customize the lab environment.
-It is only limited by the feature set of OpenStack Heat.
+It is only limited by the feature set of the cloud's deployment features.

 ## Deployment